Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 writing 10s of thousands of lines of code
 a keyboard focused GUI is more efficient than one that is based on mouse input
 and thus requires the user to switch between keyboard and mouse input.
-MyDE and its keyboard focused GUI (EngageUI) could be used to write
+MyDE and its keyboard-focused GUI (EngageUI) could be used to write
-any of the above list of tools.
+cross-platform versions of any of the above list of tools.
 ## Design
 The first question we had to answer was
 would it be possible to design an app's user interface